mattymaloney/mattymaloney.github.io/_posts/2016-10-02-japanese-wanikani-overlaps.md

 Here are some overlapping wanikani words that are giving me trouble, especially when I try to review using kaniwani.
 I'm listing the words along with my preferred translation/keyword, in an effort to have a unique value for each.
+FOr some, I'm also listing the wanikani translation (in parenthesis) for reference.

 ## So many ways to say "girl", "woman", "female"